 This appendix provides a template for the Faculty Activity Report.
 Bullet points where there is no activity should be edited out.
+A response to suggestions for improvement on the prior year's annual evaluation should be included, with appropriate documentation included in the appendix.
+Faculty are strongly encouraged to attach the faculty activity reports from the previous two academic years when claiming publications from the previous two academic years.
 The committee has the discretion to request faculty to resubmit the Faculty Activity Report, if it does not comply with the required format.
 The committee may also request additional documentation for claimed accomplishments, as needed.